cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ## There's more!

-You may want to avoid building arm64 image by adding the following:
+You may want to avoid building arm64 images by adding the following:

 ```hcl
 platforms = ["linux/amd64"]